facebook/docusaurus/website/blog/2018-09-09-Towards-Docusaurus-2.md

 ## Conclusion

-Docusaurus has had large impact on open source community as seen from the [many popular projects](https://docusaurus.io/en/users) which use Docusaurus for documentation.
+Docusaurus has had a large impact on the open source community as seen from the [many popular projects](https://docusaurus.io/en/users) which use Docusaurus for documentation.
 In order to move faster in the future, we are taking the opportunity to fix some core problems with Docusaurus 1 and striving to make Docusaurus better for everyone.
-In fact, it is safe to say that Docusaurus 2 is not just a plan anymore, the work on it has started and hopefully we'll be able to see it materialize in the near future.
+In fact, it is safe to say that Docusaurus 2 is not just a plan anymore, the work on it has started and hopefully, we'll be able to see it materialize in the near future.

 We also want to let people know that due to work on Docusaurus 2, we will be less likely to accept new features/big changes on Docusaurus 1.